GfSE/SAF-Specification/stakeholders.md

 ## Concern
-* What Operational Capabilitys are defined?
+* What operational capabilities are defined?

-  ***Rationale:  I need to plan the systems capabilities to support operational capabilities.***
+  ***Rationale:  (System capability) In my role, I need to plan the system capabilities to support operational capabilities.***
 # Project Manager
 Definition - Project Manager: The responsibility of the Project Manager is to make the right resources with the right skills available in time to get the identified work done.